 Learners on our formal curriculum have moderate learning difficulties, alongside associated complexities, such as SEMH, physical and visual impairments.
+These learners attend our satellite class at Upton-By-Chester High School.
 Learners access a range of National Curriculum subjects for their Key Stage, modified to accommodate their developmental level and special educational needs.
 Life skills and independence skills also form a part of the curriculum, in addition to the more traditional formal learning subjects.
 As the term 'formal' implies, there is a high level of structure.
 We nevertheless avoid making the formal curriculum too abstract; teachers ensure that learning is linked to practical activities and consolidated and applied in practical sessions.
 Older learners will pursue accreditation pathways (e.g., Entry Level/Level 1/GCSE as appropriate).